cheesegoblin/first_python_project/README.md

 # first_python_project
-A simple conceptual  car game
+A simple conceptual  car game made using python3 commands

 A car game using 3 simple commands